Dr Pip Thomas

 Emerging Athlete Development

-This period reinforced my desire to learn more (complete my PhD in emerging athlete transition) and practice better.
+This period reinforced my desire to learn more (completing my PhD in emerging athlete transition) and practice better.
 They say “you don’t find your purpose your purpose finds you” and this definitely feels true to me.

 Maximising Opportunities

-If this is something you are looking to embrace either as a facilitator or an athlete then please leave your details and I’ll be in touch.
+If this is something you are looking to embrace either as a coach, facilitator or an athlete then please leave your details and I’ll be in touch.